From spec-forge

 The SRS generation skill relies on two reference files:

 references/template.md: The complete SRS document template following IEEE 830 structure.
 This template defines every section, provides placeholder guidance, and establishes the formatting conventions for requirements, tables, and diagrams.references/checklist.md: The quality checklist used during the final validation step.
 It contains items organized into four categories -- completeness, quality, consistency, and format -- that the generated document must satisfy before it is written to disk.The final SRS document is written to docs/<feature-name>/srs.md in the project root, where <feature-name> is a sanitized, lowercase, hyphen-separated slug derived from the user's input.
 The docs/<feature-name>/ directory is created if it does not already exist.
 If a file with the same name already exists, confirm with the user before overwriting.
-This naming convention places all documents for a feature in a single docs/<feature-name>/ directory (prd.md, srs.md, tech-design.md, test-plan.md) and enables automatic upstream document discovery by downstream skills.
+This naming convention places all documents for a feature in a single docs/<feature-name>/ directory (prd.md, srs.md, tech-design.md, test-cases.md) and enables automatic upstream document discovery by downstream skills.